HamzaEtcibasi/Latent-Variable-Models-Variational-Inference/README.md

 # Learning via Stochastic Variational Inference (SVI)

 Stochastic Variational Inference (SVI) is a technique used to optimize a probability distribution $P$ over some latent variables given observed data $D$.
-Here's a breakdown of how it works:
+Let's break down of how it works:

 ## Optimization Objective